Exabyte-io/documentation/docs/materials-designer/header-menu/advanced/surface-slab.md

 ## Accessing the Surface / Slab generator

 By clicking on the `Surface / slab` option in the `Advanced` menu, the surface/slab generator can be accessed.
-The user should expect to encounter the following dialog.
+The user should expect to encounter the following dialog:

 <img src="/images/surface-slab-generator.png"/>